amigma00/scapia_hand_cricket_task/README.md

 ## 📄 License

 This project is licensed for evaluation and demonstration purposes.
-Contact [your-email] for permissions and usage rights.
+Contact [ali.aliaman786@gmail.com ] for permissions and usage rights.

 ---

 ## 🔗 Contact

 For queries or collaboration:
-- GitHub: [your-github]
+- GitHub: [amigma00]
-- Email: [your-email]
+- Email: [ali.aliaman786@gmail.com]

 ---